-For the belief context, we follow the standard literature (see for example, [24] and [26]) and choose the modal logic KD45 which is closed under implication, provides consistency, as well as positive and negative introspection.
+For the belief context, we follow the standard literature (see for example, [17] and [19]) and choose the modal logic KD45 which is closed under implication, provides consistency, as well as positive and negative introspection.
 However, it does not have veridicality, which means that the agent's beliefs may be false.
 However, in such a situation the agent itself is not aware that its beliefs are false.
-Like Rao and Georgeff [26] we also choose the modal logic KD to model the desire and intention components.
+Like Rao and Georgeff [19] we also choose the modal logic KD to model the desire and intention components.

 For the commitment context, the logic consists of the axiom schema K, closure under implication, together with the consistency axiom D. This does allow for conflicting commitments, but prohibits to be committed to something and not be committed to that something at the same time.
-That means, that we do not allow both $Commit([\varphi])$ and $\neg Commit([\varphi])$ to be present at the same time.
-However, it is perfectly possible to have both $Commit([\varphi])$ and $Commit(not[\varphi])$ present in the commitment context at the same time.
-Due to the existence of schema K in this context, one can derive $Commit([\varphi] and not[\varphi])$ which is different from Commit(false).
-The argument is just a term and could have any semantics we wish to assign to it.

-The beauty of multi-context systems is that it allows us to embed one logic as terms into another logic (the logic of the component).
+That means, that we do not allow both $Commit(\lceil \varphi \rceil)$ and $\neg Commit(\lceil \varphi \rceil)$ to be present at the same time.
+However, it is perfectly possible to have both $Commit(\lceil \varphi \rceil)$ and $Commit(\lceil \varphi \rceil)$ in the commitment context.
+Due to the existence of schema K in this context, one can derive $Commit(\lceil \varphi \rceil)$ and $not[\varphi \rceil)$ which is different from Commit(false).
+The argument is just a term-we could assign any semantics to it.
+The beauty of MCS is that it allows us to embed one logic as terms into another logic (the logic of the component).
 Therefore, $Commit(and(\varphi, not \varphi))$ evolves to Commit(false) only if we apply propositional logic to the language modelled in this context.
 The two introspection axioms do not apply, since it does not make sense to say that once an agent is committed to some cause, it is also committed to be committed to this cause; similarly for negative introspection.
 All units also have modus ponens, uniform substitution and all tautologies from propositional logic.

-4.1 Bridge Rules
+3.1.
+Bridge Rules

 There are a number of relationships between contexts that are captured by so-called bridge rules.
-A bridge rule of the form:
+A bridge rule of the form (sometimes written on one line for convenience):